Skip to main content

 • “I love the idea and lore of this game, but it isn't playable due to glitches affecting game mechanics and frequent crashes.”

-• “Later in the game, it gets really buggy to the point where I can't progress anymore because when time progresses on the world map, it locks up.”
+• “Late into the game, it becomes really buggy to the point where progression is impossible because the world map locks up as time progresses.”

 • optimization